SwedbankPay/developer.swedbankpay.com/payments/credit-card/direct.md

 {% include alert.html type="warning"
                       icon="error"
                       header="PCI-DSS Complicance"
-                      body="The direct integration option requires you to collect the card data on your website, which means it must be [PCI-DSS Compliant][PCI-link]." %}
+                      body="The direct integration option requires you to collect the card data on your website, which means it must be [PCI-DSS Compliant]( https://www.pcisecuritystandards.org/)." %}

 {% include jumbotron.html body="The Direct Payment scenario **is used by customers that are compliant with PCI-DSS regulations**, and is a way to